theogwo/HeadTTS/README.md

 ### Finnish, `fi`

 > [!IMPORTANT]
-> Finnish language is not officially supported as the Kokoro model doesn't support it.
+> As of now, Finnish language is not supported by the Kokoro model.
+You can use the `fi` language code with the English voices, but the pronunciation will sound rather weird.

 The phonemization of the Finnish language module is done by an in-built algorithm.
 The algorithm doesn't require a pronunciation